 with the papain-like peptidase Tox-PL1, suggesting it functions as a peptidase inhibitor

-to its Imm35 domain.
+support in any Imm35 family member.
 Transcriptomic data show yrhB is upregulated 4.3-fold under TPEN

 (zinc chelation) stress, suggesting a possible link to metal homeostasis.